wahyudiniko/face-recognition-security-camera-system-and-intruder-detector-based-on-internet-of-things/README.md

 ![alt text](../main/src/img/faceshot2.png "face_shot.py frame window")

-## Modify both sender and reciever e-mail
+## Modify sender and reciever e-mail
-After the requirement were installed, you can modify the `to` variable to e-mail address you want to use to recieve the e-mail and the `UserName` variable for the sender e-mail.
+After the requirements were installed, you can modify the `to` variable to the e-mail address you want to use to recieve the e-mail and the `UserName` variable for the sender e-mail.
 For `UserPassword` variable, you can generate an app password [here](https://support.google.com/accounts/answer/185833?hl=en) to avoid storing your password in plain text. here's the code in the [`mail.py`](../main/mail.py) file line 9-11

 ```python
 to = "receiver_email_address"           # receiver email address